Chinese water deer

 Deer

-Introduced from mainland China to the Bedfordshire countryside during the early twentieth century, these "vampire deer" -- so named for the long canine teeth (sometimes referred to as "tusks" or, incorrectly, "fangs") that males use during combat in the rut -- are now relatively widespread in East Anglia, particularly through the fen country and the Home Counties where they thrive in arable farmland.
-It remains to be seen whether these deer will become invasive as the muntjac and sika deer have, but currently they appear to spread rather slowly, live at low density, and generally have little impact on crops or forestry.
+Introduced from mainland China to the Bedfordshire countryside during the early twentieth century, these "vampire deer" -- so named for the long canine teeth (sometimes referred to as "tusks" or, incorrectly, "fangs") that males use during combat in the rut -- are now relatively widespread in East Anglia, particularly through the fen country, and the Home Counties where they thrive in arable farmland.
+It remains to be seen whether these deer will become invasive in the way the muntjac and sika deer have, but currently they appear to spread rather slowly, and where they live at low density have little impact on crops or forestry.

 Water deer are arguably our least understood cervid and much of what we know today has been pieced together during studies of captive populations at Whipsnade Zoo, Woburn Abbey and Branféré Zoological Park in France, and through the meticulous studies of Arnold Cooke and Lynne Farrell in the Cambridgeshire fenland.
-Indeed, I am indebted to Dr Cooke for his assistance in the researching of this article; freely sharing his ideas, observations and trailcam footage, while also providing me with several key papers and feedback on sections of this article.
+Indeed, I am indebted to Dr Cooke for his assistance in the researching of this article; freely sharing his ideas, observations, and trailcam footage, while also providing me with several key papers and feedback on sections of this article.
 My thanks extend to Raymond Chaplin, who kindly donated some photos and shared with me home cinefilm of his captive water deer, some of which accompanies this article, as well as sharing his experience and unpublished research notes.
-I am also extremely grateful to Emma Mills at the ZSL Library for helping me with references, and to Paul Childerley for being so generous with his knowledge and experience.
+I am also extremely grateful to Emma Mills at the ZSL Library for helping me with references, and to Michael Anker, Paul Childerley Adam Gage, Ben Harrower, David Hooton, and Jonathan Turnmore for being so generous with their knowledge and experience managing and surveying water deer in England.
 Several incredibly talented artists have been kind enough to spend their time trying to put the images in my head to paper based on my (at times, rather vague) descriptions, so I am hugely appreciative of Rachel Dubber, David Ziggy Greene and Willem van der Merwe.
-Thanks are also extended to Korean naturalist and wildlife artist Junha Kim for providing some valuable insight into the water deer situation, and etymology, in Korea, and to Matthew Hargreaves of Antlers Cast and Present for providing insight into water deer coat structure.
+Thanks are also extended to Korean naturalist and wildlife artist Junha Kim for providing some valuable insight into the water deer situation, and etymology, in Korea, to Gayoung Kim for her help with Korean translations, and to Matthew Hargreaves of Antlers Cast and Present for providing insight into water deer coat structure.
 Finally, special thanks go to Sharon and Graham Scott for letting me camera trap on their farm, sharing observations of the wildlife that lives there, and for always being so hospitable.

 A Chinese water deer (Hydropotes inermis) doe grazing. - Credit: Marc Baldwin